What Are the Disorders of Your Thyroid Gland?

 What Does the Thyroid Gland Do?

-The thyroid is a gland located at the front of your neck.
+The thyroid is a butterfly-shaped gland located at the front of your neck.
 It produces hormones that help regulate many of your body’s functions:

 - Metabolism